sixthkrum/joystick-lib/README.md

 Ongoing project to map keyboard keys to a joystick using xdotool and linux joystick api

-to compile projects using this link libxdo and libjoystick, trying to figure out a linker thing
+to compile projects using this link libxdo and libxjs, trying to figure out a linker thing

 dependencies:

 LIBXDO: https://github.com/jordansissel/xdotool follow installation instructions there

-joystick.h:
+xjs.h:

 read_button_press: reads button press and returns only the integer value of the button